**Updated 15 February 2021**

 In April 2019 Making Tax Digital (‘MTD’) was launched which requires businesses to maintain digital records and prepare and submit VAT returns digitally.
 With full digitisation it is HMRC’s view that errors will reduce which in turn should reduce VAT loss.
 HMRC accepted that this was a big change for business and allowed a soft-landing period for the first 12 months so that businesses were only required to retain records digitally and submit the VAT returns via compatible software rather than have a fully automated process.
-The soft-landing period comes to an end on 31 March 2020 (30 September 2020 for deferred businesses) and businesses need to take action to ensure they are complying and have the appropriate digital links in their VAT return process.
+Due to the coronavirus pandemic, in March 2020 the Government extended the soft landing period by a further 12 months, meaning that the soft-landing period now comes to an end on 31 March 2021 and businesses need to take action to ensure they are complying and have the appropriate digital links in their VAT return process.

 What is a digital link?